alix-tz/aspyre-gt/README.md

 (venv)$ python3 aspyre/run.py -i /path/to/exported/documents
 ```

 ### As a service online

+> This is no longer an option, following Heroku's decision in 2021 to stop supporting free hosting services.

 You can now access Aspyre as a service online (GUI)! :arrow_right: [**`go to Aspyre GUI`**](https://aspyre-gui.herokuapp.com/)